 The PSFCH resources are first indexed according to an ascending order of the PRB index, from the Ntype PSFCH⋅Msubch, slotPSFCH PRBs, and then according to an ascending order of the cyclic shift pair index from the NCSPSFCH cyclic shift pairs.

+For operation with shared spectrum channel access and for the n-th candidate PSFCH transmission occasion, a UE determines a number of PSFCH resources available for multiplexing HARQ-ACK or conflict information in a PSFCH transmission as RPRB, CSPSFCH=Ntype PSFCH⋅M⋅NCSPSFCH where NCSPSFCH is a number of cyclic shift pairs for the resource pool provided by sl-NumMuxCS-Pair and, based on an indication by sl-PSFCH-CandidateResourceType

+- if sl-PSFCH-CandidateResourceType is indicated as startSubCH, Ntype PSFCH=1, M=Msubch, slot,kPSFCH,n, and the Ntype PSFCH⋅M interlaces or PRB subsets are associated with the first sub-channel within the RB-set with smallest index of the corresponding PSSCH

+- if sl-PSFCH-CandidateResourceType is indicated as allocSubCH, Ntype PSFCH=Nsubch PSSCH and M=kMsubch, slot,kPSFCH,n where the sum is over all RB-sets including resources for the corresponding PSSCH, and the Ntype PSFCH⋅M interlaces per RB-set or PRB subsets are associated with the Nsubch PSSCH sub-channels of the corresponding PSSCH

+- for conflict information, the corresponding PSSCH is determined based on sl-PSFCH-Occasion

+The PSFCH resources are first indexed according to an ascending order of the interlace or PRB subset index, second according to an ascending order of the RB-set index, and then according to an ascending order of the cyclic shift pair index from the NCSPSFCH cyclic shift pairs.
+The UE applies CP extension to the first symbol of a PSFCH according to an index [4, TS 38.211] provided by sl-CP-Extension-PSFCH.

 A UE determines an index of a PSFCH resource for a PSFCH transmission with HARQ-ACK information in response to a PSSCH reception or with conflict information corresponding to a reserved resource as PID+MIDmodRPRB, CSPSFCH where PID is a physical layer source ID provided by SCI format 2-A/2-B/2-C [5, TS 38.212] scheduling the PSSCH reception, or by SCI format 2-A/2-B/2-C with corresponding SCI format 1-A reserving the resource from another UE to be provided with the conflict information.
 For HARQ-ACK information, MID is the identity of the UE receiving the PSSCH as indicated by higher layers if the UE detects a SCI format 2-A with Cast type indicator field value of "01"; otherwise, MID is zero.
 For conflict information, MID is zero.

 For a PSFCH transmission with HARQ-ACK information or conflict information, a UE determines a m0 value, for computing a value of cyclic shift α [4, TS 38.211], from a cyclic shift pair index corresponding to a PSFCH resource index and from NCSPSFCH using Table 16.3-1.